-We took a bus from Cat Ba directly to Tam Coc, which is the nice village we usually see on Ninh Binh photos.
+A bus took us from Cat Ba directly to Tam Coc, which is the nice village we usually see on Ninh Binh photos.
 We slept at Mua Caves Ecolodge, just below the famous viewpoint.
-We were starting to feel a bit under the weather so our time in Ninh Binh was quite lazy and quiet.
-I think we had some bad soup for dinner which started all kinds of inconveniences.
+Our time in Ninh Binh was quite lazy and quiet, we had some bad soup for dinner which started all kinds of inconveniences.

 We climbed the viewpoint on our first day, some 500 stairs probably.
 Super humid, but so rewarding.